Big Batch Mac & Cheese

 This makes a big batch (16+ small servings), so if you want to freeze for future use, follow these tips:

 - Let mac and cheese completely cool before freezing

 - Place mac and cheese into appropriately sized freezer bags or an airtight container

 - Freeze for up to two months

-- Thaw macaroni and cheese in the fridge overnight, or on the counter for a couple of hours
+- Thaw macaroni and cheese in the fridge overnight, or on the counter for an hour or so

 - Place in a microwave-safe bowl and mix in a splash of milk or half-and-half.
 Cover with a paper towel.

 - Heat on high for 1 minute and stir.
 Heat for another minute and stir again.

 - If the mac and cheese isn’t hot yet, continue heating on high, 30 seconds at a time, until hot.

 You can also reheat it on the stovetop.
 Place in a kettle, add a splash or milk or half-and-half, and heat on low, stirring, until hot.